timmoorhouse/mega65-forth/README.md

 - Things to fix in CORE/CORE-EXT
   - [ ] +LOOP can exit one iteration too early
   - [ ] Need to support double literals (eg `123.`)
-  - [ ] Not everything is being saved/restored in SAVE-INPUT/RESTORE-INPUT so after we pop the parse stack things tend to be wrong for the remainder of the input line or the next line
 - Miscellaneous loose ends (these can likely be skipped for now)
   - [ ] Handle file access modes
   - [ ] Fix I/O status handling (when is status from READSS reset?)